 NASHVILLE, Tenn. — The Tennessee Department of Health released an updated COVID-19 vaccine plan, saying it will now also provide vaccines in phases based on a person's age.

-The age-based vaccination schedule will run parallel to the risk-based phases starting with people 75 and older, and then move down the line to younger age groups in later phases.
+The age-based vaccination schedule will run parallel to the risk-based phases, and has moved on to people 70 and older, and then move down the line to younger age groups in later phases.

 TDH Commissioner Dr. Lisa Piercey said the risk-based plan is still vital to protect people who are most at-risk to exposure to COVID-19, such as front-line health care workers and first responders.